daisybio/DysRegNet_package/README.md

 You will need to download the demo dataset and extract the files into test dataset/

-Link for the. demo dataset: https://figshare.com/ndownloader/files/35142652
+Link for the demo dataset: https://figshare.com/ndownloader/files/35142652